monmon-sitdown/NFTClock/README.md

 DynamicClockNFT is an ERC-721 non-fungible token (NFT) that displays a dynamic clock.
 The clock animation is rendered using SVG and continuously updates.
 The NFT contract has been deployed to the Sepolia test network.

+(The Basic NFT was deployed at 0x6997EA113CC4E9D80DFE24aFe5B284aCa097cdf5 on Sepolia testnet.
+You can also feel free to follow the steps below to get one by changing the contract address.)

 ## Contract Information

 - **Contract Name**: DynamicClockNFT